MatteoL-W/EKTOKLEPTO/lib/SDL2-2.0.20/docs/README-dynapi.md

   community about the license change is the static linking.
 The LGPL forced this as a legal, not technical issue, but zlib doesn't care.
-Even those that aren't concerned about the GNU freedoms found themselves solving the same problems: swapping in a newer SDL to an older game often times can save the day.
+Even those that aren't concerned about the GNU freedoms found themselves solving the same problems: swapping in a newer SDL to an older engine often times can save the day.
   Static linking stops this dead.

 So here's what we did: